There are half a million hand and wrist injuries annually in workplaces across Canada according to the Government of Canada.

 - if your staff are wearing the gloves.

-To do that last one we’ll need to interview your staff.
+This step also involves looking at the risks in place by interviewing your staff.
 During the interviews, we also want to know what your staff likes about your current gloves and if they have any concerns about them.

-Step 3.
 Determine areas of success and what can be improved

 We’ll also work with any preferred glove manufacturers you may have to find the best option for your needs.

-Step 4.
 Trial new glove options and evaluate changes

-That means we have to trial them.
+That means your team has to trial the gloves.

 We’ll send out a few sample pairs for your staff to trial and evaluation cards to hear their feedback.

-Step 5.
 Educate employees on safe work practices

 Ready to get started?